Skip to Main Content

 Gaffers and key grips from the Cronenberg, Dune Part Two, Star Trek Discovery and Schitt's Creek lighting lineage

-On location our crews run cold-weather generator block-heater protocols for Quebec, Yukon and Nunavut shoots where overnight temperatures drop below minus thirty, and Parks Canada silent-zone protocols inside Banff and Jasper national parks where generator placement, lamp-noise and dolly-track sound levels are permitted and policed.
-Workplace insurance compliance runs through WorkSafeBC for British Columbia, WSIB for Ontario and CNESST for Quebec, and our gaffer-and-key-grip bookings carry the documentation in advance.
-We match department head to brief on confirmed credits and the DP attached — never on openings alone.
+Here is what we have to work with.
+On location our crews run cold-weather power packs block-heater protocols for Quebec, Yukon and Nunavut shoots where all-night temperatures drop below minus thirty, and Parks Canada silent-zone protocols inside Banff and Jasper national parks where power packs placement, lamp-noise and dolly-track sound levels are permitted and policed.
+Workplace insurance compliance runs through WorkSafeBC for British Columbia, WSIB for Ontario and CNESST for Quebec, and our gaffer-and-key-grip bookings carry the records in advance.
+We match department head to brief on confirmed credits.
+The DP attached — never on openings alone.

 ACT 03